amrdruid/Salesforce-Retail/README.md

 ---

-Areas for Improvement: (Section WIP)
+Areas for Improvement:

+1- Add authorization
+2- Possible caching when fetching dealers
+3- Passing different categories to Sidekiq if we had other categories involved 4- Tests for models and routes, and one for the worker

 ---